 Top Four Global Business Intelligence Companies

-Through official filings with customs authorities and trade ministries, Datamyne currently tracks the trade flow of some 50 countries across five continents, including key markets in Latin America, Asia, Africa and the European Union, as well as US maritime commerce.
+Through official filings with customs authorities and trade ministries, Datamyne currently tracks the trade flow of some 50 countries across five continents, including key markets in Latin America, Asia, Africa, and the European Union, as well as U.S. maritime commerce.
 You can access this global trade data to improve the import-export performance of your business.
-Zepol, who was a strong competitor in the global business intelligence space, was acquired by Datamyne in 2015.
+Zepol, which was a strong competitor in the global business intelligence space, was acquired by Datamyne in 2015.

-The industries Datamyne serves are: global in general, chemical, energy and health and nutrition.
-Datamyne’s frequently asked questions (FAQ) covers everything from the source of its US trade data to how to determine the country of origin and how often data is updated.
+The industries Datamyne serves are global in general, chemical, energy, and health and nutrition.
+Datamyne’s frequently asked questions cover everything from the source of its U.S. trade data to how to determine the country of origin and how often data is updated.

 Fees for Datamyne—including archived Zepol reports—vary, so be sure to inquire.
 These reports provide detailed data on international trade volumes, with Datamyne’s solutions focused on U.S. import and export trades using bill of lading data from U.S. Customs information.

 One would think that with a name like Import Genius (IG) you would only be able to track imports.
-Not according to the site, which says the company is “shipping histories for the world’s importers and exporters.”
+Not according to the site, which says the company can provide “shipping histories for the world’s importers and exporters.”

 Import Genius says, “Our data contains import information from the bill of lading for shipments entering or leaving 12 countries, including the United States, Argentina, Chile, Colombia, Costa Rica, Ecuador, Panama, Paraguay, Peru, Uruguay, Venezuela, and India.
 For the U.S., we get this shipping manifest data for shipments entering the country by ocean directly from the U.S. Department of Homeland Security.”

 One feature that seemed particularly interesting is IG’s email alerts that notify you about shipments relevant to your business.
-For example, let’s say you are importing brooms from Argentina and see that one of your competitors is too.
+For example, let’s say you are importing brooms from Argentina and see that one of your competitors is, too.
 Gotcha.
-You can either do nothing or go directly to your supplier to rework your contract (perhaps negotiate exclusivity) or start looking for new suppliers elsewhere now that you know your existing suppliers serve your competitors too.
-What matters is using the information you access to your competitive advantage and fees range, so be sure to check the website for most updated pricing.
+You can either do nothing or go directly to your supplier to rework your contract (perhaps negotiate exclusivity) or start looking for new suppliers elsewhere now that you know your existing suppliers serve your competitors, too.
+What matters is using the information you access to your competitive advantage.

 This company is worth mentioning again.
 PIERS tracks all waterborne import and export activities through bill of ladings electronically filed documents and direct feeds from carriers.
 You can access and analyze this data in a way that becomes a competitive weapon for your business.